pr0fi7/image_inpainter/README.md

 Welcome to the Background Inpainting App repository!

 This repository contains an app that changes the background of an image according to your prompt while keeping the face unchanged.
 The app is built using Streamlit and utilizes stable_diffusion for processing.
 You can use different servers for deployment depending on your preference and available resources.
-You can try the app on your own [here](https://huggingface.co/spaces/pr0fi7/face_inpainter).
+YOU CAN TRY THE APP [HERE](https://huggingface.co/spaces/pr0fi7/face_inpainter).
 It takes some time to build it, so be patient;).
 Don't forget that it is as of now strictly inpainter so it can produce an image only after taking a picture.

 ## Files